 Buy premade raw food

-Companies who sell raw dog food will go to great lengths to ensure that the food is safe for your dog and that it has fewer bacteria than meat purchased at a supermarket (generally).
+Companies that sell raw dog food diets will go to great lengths to ensure that the food is safe for your dog and that it has fewer bacteria than meat purchased at a supermarket (generally).

-I highly recommend Stewart’s Pro-Treat freeze-dried beef liver as a tasty snack for your dog.
+I also highly recommend Stewart’s Pro-Treat freeze-dried beef liver as a tasty snack for your dog.

 Keep trash out of reach

 Who doesn’t have a dog that likes to poke its nose into the trash bin?

 I know I do.